utat-ss/HERON-documentation/getting-started/install-win.md

-# Installing the AVR Toolchain on Windows
+# Installing Software on Windows

 The following tutorial will help you get started with AVR programming on Windows.
 After finishing this tutorial, you'll be ready to compile and upload